 Explore Housing Options for Internation StudentsExplore Housing Options for Internation Students

 While it’s possible to rent an apartment as an international student without a real estate agent, it is not advisable, especially if you’re new to the city.
-A real estate agent will be able to provide you with invaluable information to help you make an informed decision.
+A real estate agent will provide you with invaluable information to help you make an informed decision.
 Agents can also know the individual or smaller landlords that might be more amenable and flexible in their terms versus larger management companies.
 Make sure to ask them about the neighborhood, transport options, buildings types, and anything else of concern to you.
-An agent will also be able to guide you through applications, board packages, and signing the lease.
+An agent will also guide you through applications, board packages, and signing the lease.

 Once you have an agent, the next step is to decide between a co-op, condo rental building.
 Your financial situation will most likely determine which option you pursue.
 Try to arrive at least two weeks before school starts and have a detailed plan to see several apartments that your agent has found once you’ve arrived.